David Cook thinking about robots David Cook

-There's free assembler software available for the 68HC08 microcontrollers through a third party, P&E Microcomputer Systems.
+Back in 2000, there was free assembler software available for the 68HC08 microcontrollers through a third party, P&E Microcomputer Systems.
+Apparently these assemblers are available for the entire HC08 line of microcontrollers for $30 as of July 2010.

-Unfortunately, I've run across bugs which are potentially in the assembler.
-Although I've dutifully reported these problems, I've yet to receive confirmation or fixes from P&E.
+Unfortunately, back in 2000, I ran across bugs which are potentially in the assembler.
+Although I’ve dutifully reported these problems, I never received confirmation or fixes from P&E.

 Background: I have the M68ICS08 development kits for the 68HC908GP32 processor.
 I received the kit through the 8-Bit FLASH MCU Seminar Series.
 I downloaded and installed the ICS08GP Software for 68HC908GP20/GP32 Single File Install (32-bit) v.
 1.32A.
 I'm using a Dell Dimension XPS T600 Pentium III 600 MHz with Windows NT 4.0 Service Pack 6.
 I have successfully assembled and run other files using this configuration and your software.